-Along the second-floor of a smart colonial building, the Classic Rooms sit between the main house and the pool.
+Along the second-floor of a smart colonial building, the Heritage Rooms sit between the main house and the pool.
 They’re compact at best but make up for it with their wonderful location.

 The main building is a great barn-like structure with Eiffel-style steel struts supporting an upstairs gallery, with myriad French windows.
 You eat here by default, but all meals can be served in your room or, in good weather, poolside.
 Lunch and dinner share the same menu, but snacks can be arranged throughout the day from the pool bar (sandwiches, salads, a bowl of pasta).
 The menu mixes European and Khmer dishes, so try crispy duck salad, baby calamari soup, pan-roasted chicken marinated in lemon, then crepe suzette or banana and walnut spring rolls.
 The wine list and cheese board are both excellent.